dsc-courses/practice.dsc40a.com/problems/fa21-midterm/fa21-midterm-q04.md

 Thus, in order for the intercepts to be equal, we need the mean of the new $y$'s to be $w_1^*$ greater than the mean of the old $y$'s.
-Since we're told we're adding the same constant to each $y$, that constant is
+Since we're told we're adding the same constant to each $y$ that constant is
 $w_1^*$.

 Another way to approach the question is as follows: consider any point